rahulkj/rahulkj.github.io/_posts/2015-05-08-install-bosh-lite-mac.md

 ---
 layout: post
-title:  "Installing bosh-lite on your Mac's"
+title: "☁️ Installing Bosh-Lite on Your Mac's"
 date:   2015-05-08 17:06:00 -0600
+tags:
+  - bosh
+  - cloudfoundry
+  - macos
+  - vagrant
+  - virtualization
-categories: bosh-lite
+categories:
+  - cloudfoundry
+  - devops
 ---

 If you're here, then you are looking to explore cloudfoundry, and wondering if there is a script that you could use to setup `bosh-lite` on your local machine (Mac's).
 Guess what, you're lucky, as there's one script available out there on git.